 This research report focuses on one aspect of this - buildings.
 Its aim is to better understand and stimulate discussion on the role of buildings in the Diocese of Chester, both now and in the future.
 This includes understanding the financial resources required, the impact of buildings on the mission and ministry of the church and views on the best way forward to manage church buildings in the future.
 Such thinking seeks to contribute to discerning God's will for our Diocese.
-It calls for us to have a willing and open spirit to respond.
+It calls for us to have a willing and open spirit to respond to considering church buildings and halls and, crucially, also their balance with other places and spaces used for ministry and mission.